omantn/twitchdrivesatv/README.md

 There are a couple of things here, first the code that runs on the Raspberry Pi 4.

-api.py - this si the api that controls the motors on ATV it self.
+api.py - this is the api that controls the motors on ATV it self.
 It is called from the C# application on the streaming desktop. rpi_camera.py - this is a simple bit of code I found that converts the pi camera feed into an MPEG stream and a web page.